Pensacola's Historic North Hill

 The North Hill Preservation Association (NHPA) was created in 1972, and formally organized in 1974, to promote and preserve the architecturally diverse North Hill Preservation District located in Pensacola, Florida.

 The District is recognized on the National Registry of Historic Places and is one of the largest residential historic districts in the State of Florida.
-As part of its mission, the NHPA protects the District’s standards and boundaries and promotes preservation efforts by property owners.

 The Cornelia Covington Bass and Oscar Leonidas Bass House.
 Built 1902